HumanTree92/esx_licenseshop/README.md

 3) Place `esx_licenseshop` in your ESX Directory
 4) Add `start esx_licenseshop` to your server.cfg

-# Known Bugs
+# Known Bugs:
-* If a new player Gets their DMV License you will have to restart the License Shop or have the Player Re-Log.
+* If a new player gets their DMV License you will have to restart the License Shop or have the Player Re-Log.
 This can be fixed easily by adding a Resource Restarter to the esx_dmvschool when a player passes their Test.
 (This will not be added as this is a messy way of handling it.)

 # Other Scripts:
 If you like this please check out some of my other stuff like